torhovland/garmin-endurance-in-zone/README.md

 A Garmin IQ Data Field that can show time within a zone as a percentage of a target duration.

+# Features

+- [x] Shows time in zone as a percentage of desired duration.
+- [x] Shows fulfilment of up to three endurance zones.
+- [x] Supports power and heart rate as targets.
+- [x] Configurable target zones as app settings.
+- [x] Uses colour to indicate above/below target, as well as completion ratio.
+- [x] Uses 30 second average for steadier workout levels.
+- [x] Supports all data field sizes, and displays more data where possible.
+- [x] Uses the largest font that will fit.
+- [x] Supports round screens.
+- [x] Works on black/white devices.
+- [x] Supports all Garmin watches and bike computers with IQ app support.
+- [x] Restores data if app is suspended and resumed.
+- [ ] Colour blind support.
+- [ ] Optimised to use as little battery as possible.
+- [ ] Gives some time in zone credit if you are close to your target.

 # Why?

 Have you ever tried to do a structured endurance workout outdoors?
 It can be frustrating.
 You're trying to stick to a target power, but traffic, descents, and challenging road surfaces all do their best to derail your workout.